tmehta0405/tmehta0405/README.md

 # About Me:
-I'm Tirth, I'm a student at NJIT and I'm currently programming fullstack.
+I'm Tirth, I'm a freshman at NJIT and I'm currently programming fullstack with Django.

 ## Socials: